Ferris Bueller's Day Off: Plot

-Rooney prowls the Bueller home for Ferris, becoming victim to several pratfalls.
-Jeannie skips class and returns home to confront Ferris, but finds Rooney instead.
-Shocked by his appearance, she knocks him unconscious and calls the police.
-Rooney regains consciousness and leaves, and the police arrest Jeannie for making a false report.
+Meanwhile, Rooney prowls the Bueller home for Ferris, becoming victim to several pratfalls and pursued by the family's pet Rottweiler.
+Jeanie skips class and returns home to confront Ferris, and discovers a dummy in his bed, while finding Rooney there.
+Mistaking him for a burglar, she knocks him unconscious and calls the police.
+Rooney regains consciousness and leaves the house upon discovering his car being towed.
+The police arrest Jeanie, believing she prank-called the police station.
+While detained, she befriends a young delinquent who advises her to worry less about Ferris's exploits and more about her own life.

-Upon collecting the Ferrari and heading home, Ferris and Cameron discover that the car's mileage has gone up significantly.
-Cameron becomes semi-catatonic from shock, but wakes up after falling into a pool.
-Back at Cameron's house, Ferris jacks up the car and runs it in reverse to rewind the odometer.
-This fails, and Cameron destroys the car out of anger over his domineering father.
-Ferris offers to take the blame, but Cameron declines, deciding to stand up to his father.

-After walking Sloane home, Ferris realizes his parents will be returning soon.
-He races on foot through the neighborhood, but is nearly hit by Jeannie who is driving their mother home.
-Jeannie fails to get her mother to notice Ferris.
+Upon collecting the Ferrari and heading home, Ferris and Cameron discover that the car's mileage has significantly increased due to some mechanics joy-riding in it.
+Cameron enters semi-catatonic shock, later almost drowning in a pool before a worried Ferris helps him.
+At Cameron's house, Ferris jacks up the car and puts it in reverse gear to unsuccessfully attempt to rewind the odometer.
+Angry toward his domineering father, Cameron wrecks the car by launching it out the garage's rear window.
+Ferris offers to take the blame, but Cameron decides to tell the truth and stand up to his father.
+After walking Sloane home, Ferris remembers his parents will be returning home soon.
+He runs through the neighborhood and is nearly hit by Jeanie's car as Jeanie and Katie drive home.
+Katie fails to notice Ferris, though Jeanie does, and attempts to bolt home while the police catch her speeding.

 Ferris makes it home first, but Rooney confronts him before he can get back inside.
-Seeing the two through the window, Jeannie has a change of heart and allows Ferris to come inside, claiming that Ferris was at the hospital for his illness.
-As Rooney flees from Ferris's Rottweiler, Ferris rushes back to his bedroom to await his parents.
-They find him in bed and believe he has been there all day, further suggesting to take the next day off as well.
+Seeing the two of them through the window, Jeanie has a change of heart and allows Ferris to come inside, claiming that he was at the hospital for his illness.
+She also shows Rooney his wallet that had fallen from his pocket in the kitchen earlier, tosses it into a nearby puddle, and shuts the back door loud enough to wake up the Rottweiler, who attacks and chases Rooney away.
+Ferris rushes back to his bedroom to await his parents, who find him in bed and believe he has been home all day.
+Meanwhile, during the end credits, a humiliated, disheveled and injured Rooney reluctantly accepts a ride on a school bus filled with students who act derisively toward him.

+In a post-credits scene, Ferris tells the audience that the movie is over and to go home.